 Urinary tract infection

-To prevent disease, experts recommend that men over 45 years old should have regular health check-ups, including prostate screening.
+To prevent the disease, experts recommend that men over 45 years old should have regular health check-ups, including prostate screening.
 This is especially important in cases where there is a family history of prostate cancer, according to Men's Health.

 Source link